ipavanteja/Linux-Commands/README.md

   teja@LAPTOP:Users/Teja$ cd "App Data" teja@LAPTOP:Users/Teja/App Data$
   ```
-  - We can use single quotes insted of double quotes, `cd 'App Data'`<br/>
+  - We can use single quotes instead of double quotes, `cd 'App Data'`<br/>

   [⬆ Go to Top](#commands)
 - ## ls
-  - `ls` command is known for list files or directories which are present in a directory.<br/>
+  - `ls` command is known for listing files or directories which are present in a directory.<br/>
   ### Syntax:
   ```
   $ ls